yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 Import indexes and triggers on the target YugabyteDB database after the following steps are complete by `import data to target`:

 - Snapshot exported is imported completely on the target.
-- All the events accumulated in local disk by [export data from source](#export-data-from-source) during the snapshot phase are imported in the target and [import data to target](#import-data-to-target) catches up in the CDC phase (you can monitor the timeline based on `Estimated Time to catch up` metric).
+- All the events accumulated in local disk by [export data from source](#export-data-from-source) during the snapshot import phase and [import data to target](#import-data-to-target) catches up in the CDC phase (you can monitor the timeline based on `Estimated Time to catch up` metric).

 After the preceding steps are completed, you can start importing indexes and triggers in parallel with `import data to target` command using the `import schema` command with an additional `--post-snapshot-import` flag as follows: